 Upon drain inspection, if there is an issue with the pipes or there is still some debris stuck inside the drain, more drain clearing will be required to ensure optimum results.

 Searching for Leaks In a Pipe

-Another way that the use of CCTV cameras in plumbing can be really handy is for locating a leak in a pipe.
-This can be particularly useful for pipes or drains that run behind walls, under the house or are out in the yard somewhere.
+Another way that using CCTV cameras in plumbing can be really handy is locating a leak in a pipe.
+This can be particularly useful for pipes or drains that run behind walls, under the house, or out in the yard.
 While it might be obvious that a pipe or drain has sprung a leak, it’s not always obvious where the exact location of that leak is.

-When a plumber inspects the pipe or drains with the camera, locating a hard to spot leak becomes a much easier and far more accurate process.
+When a plumber inspects the pipe or drains with the camera, locating a hard-to-spot leak becomes much easier and more accurate.
 Once the location of the leak has been identified, then your plumber can go about repairing that leak.

 Detecting Tree Root Infestation

 Most Australian yards will have trees.
 Trees all have root systems, some bigger and more prevalent than others, depending on the type of tree and the size of the tree.
 The problem with tree roots is they can regularly cause damage to outside pipes, drainage and sewer systems.

 Keep in mind that trees grow roots to solidify the tree’s structure and search for water and nutrients to feed the tree.
 Pipes contain moisture, and sewer systems also contain nutrients.
 Tree roots can therefore search out underground pipes and break into them to gain access to moisture and nutrients.

 CCTV drain inspection cameras can highlight whether any pipes in your yard have suffered tree root damage.
 If they have, those pipes will need repairing or replacing, and you may need to remove the offending tree.